 Rule 14-504(b)(13) of the RLDD requires that the OPC provide informal guidance to promote ethical conduct by Bar members.
-In compliance with this rule, the OPC has an Ethics Hotline where the OPC attorneys give Bar members informal guidance by telephone.^F During year 2014-2015, the OPC received 600 requests for informal ethics opinions by telephone.
+In compliance with this rule, the OPC has an Ethics Hotline where the OPC attorneys give Bar members informal guidance by telephone.
+During year 2015-2016, the OPC received 607 requests for informal ethics opinions.

 Additionally, the OPC attorneys make Continuing Legal Education ("CLE") ethics presentations.
-During year 2014-2015, the OPC's CLE presentations totaled 41 hours.
+During year 2015-2016, the OPC's CLE presentations totaled 34.5 hours.
 Two of the CLE presentations were at the Ethics School conducted by the OPC.
 The OPC titles the Ethics School "What You Didn't Learn in Law School."
 Some attorneys are required to be there as a condition of a disciplinary case, but the OPC usually opens it to the entire Bar.
-At the school, the OPC covers a number of topics, including the lawyer discipline process, engaging and terminating the attorney client relationship, conflicts of interests, lawyer trust fund accounting and hot topics of ethical issues.
+At the school, the OPC covers a number of topics, including the lawyer discipline process, law office management, malpractice, conflicts of interests, lawyer trust fund accounting and hot topics of ethical issues.
 The OPC also usually tries to have at least one judge as a guest speaker to talk about civility and professionalism.
-The Ethics School was held in September and March of the year
+The Ethics School was held in September and March of the year 2015-2016 for six CLE hours each time.
+In September 2015, Ethics School was attended by 62 attorneys; and in March 2016, Ethics School was attended by 111 attorneys.